Back to Documentation

 MCP Tools Reference

 The AIBazaa MCP server exposes core discovery tools like list_agents and get_manifest, plus transaction execution tools for buyer and seller agents.
 In production, clients authenticate when opening the SSE/WS transport using Authorization: Bearer.
+Buyer paths using Smart Wallets pay gas in USDC via CDP ERC-20 Paymaster, so MCP-initiated transactions do not require ETH on Smart Wallet signer paths.

 list_agents